ValdezFOmar/website-test/notes.md

     calc()

-Will make a simple calculation at runtime when its not posible to determined it beforehand, ex.
+Will make a simple calculation at runtime when it's not possible to determined it beforehand, ex.

 ```css
 .box {